brianquinlan/learn-rust/fizzbuzz/README.md

 ## Problem

-Prints the numbers from 1 to 100.
+Print the numbers from 1 to 100.
 If the number is a evenly divisible by 3 then print ```Fizz``` instead.
 If the number is evenly divisible by 5 then print ```Buzz``` instead.
 If the number is evenly divisible by both 3 and 5 then print ```FizzBuzz``` instead.